Medical Properties Trust: A Government-Backed 6.15% Yield

 Second, MPW's significant growth prospects should not be impaired by this pandemic and might be enhanced by lower interest rates.

 Third, its dividend is highly likely to be raised at least one more time this year, to $1.12.
-There is also a fair likelihood it will continue to be raised quarterly until it reaches the company's stated 80% target payout ratio.
+There is also a fair likelihood it will, after a hiatus to respect the crisis, continue to be raised quarterly until it reaches the company's stated 80% target payout ratio.
 The raises will come at a rate of four cents per annum, for several more quarters until the annual dividend hits $1.32.

 Fourth, academics usually regard 3% as a fair equity risk premium on a one-year investment in a business with ordinary risk.
 Thanks to the cratering treasury interest rate of 0.11% as the baseline, and using MPW's government guaranteed forward FFO of $1.65, asking for a 3.11% earnings yield for the next year implies its shares are worth about $53 right now as a one year investment, in a normal market.
 Using its government guaranteed $1.09 (ish) dividend instead, this implies a value of $35 per share for that same one year.